 I’ve featured highlights of how ancient Egypt honored motherhood by selecting several must-see images to watch for that are easy to find if taking a Nile cruise or a Luxor-to-Aswan tour or touring Saqqara near Cairo.
 These are ones I’ve personally noticed so far on my travels to Egypt, but I’m sure there are many I have not yet found.
 I’ll keep looking, and if I find more, I’ll add them to this blog post.

 I encourage you, too, to keep looking on your own.
 You’re sure to discover more of these images in statues (in museums), tombs, and other temples.

 There’s an historic street in Cairo’s Khan al Khalili district known as the Sharia al-Khayamiya (Tentmaker’s Street).
 Along this street, vendors sell a uniquely Egyptian handcrafted textile known as khayamiya.
 You might also see it spelled as “khayamia”, “khyamiya”, “khayameya”, and other variations of that.
 The word is derived from Khayma, which is the Arabic word for “tent”.
 You may have heard of Omar Khayyam, whose name means “Omar the Tent Maker”.

-Although it’s possible to purchase khayamiya in places other than this street, you’ll find the best selection here.
+Although it’s possible to purchase khayamiya in parts of Cairo other than this street, you’ll find the best selection here.
 I find it captivating to explore the shops and admire the many tapestries available there.
 I’ve always found the vendors to be very welcoming and willing to talk about their art.